TeamSkorpz/1/_posts/2022-02-10-FileSynced.markdown

 #### How To Install FileSynced On Android TV Box?
 ##### [PlayStore Methord]
 1. Navigate to Downloader app on your Android TV Box or open the PlayStore
-2. In the search bar, enter [**>> Downloader by AFTVnews <<**](https://play.google.com/store/apps/details?id=com.esaba.downloader)
+2. In the search bar and enter [**>> Downloader by AFTVnews <<**](https://play.google.com/store/apps/details?id=com.esaba.downloader)
-3. Press Install on "Downloader" and then open it after its installed.
+3. Now press Install and then open it after it's been installed.
-4. Now navigate to setting and enable "Auto-Install"
+4. Navigate to the setting in FileSynced and enable "Auto-Install"
 5. Go back to FileSynced home Use my code ‘98767862’ which will be updated daily

 #### How to install FileSynced on Phone or Tablet